 A website is now essential.
 And it must be designed for mobile.

 In the not so distant past, the phone book was the primary means of locating a business.
 A website was merely an afterthought.
 A website was cool and something that companies on the cutting edge would have.
 Today, a website is a requirement for doing business.
 And it must be easy to view on every screen size from laptops to tablets and most importantly smartphones.
-A mobile website is not recommended, it is required.
+A mobile website is no longer recommended, it is required.
 This is not a matter of design preference.
 It can be a matter of lost visitors, lost leads and therefore lost sales.

 61% of users are unlikely to return to a website on mobile if they had trouble accessing it.